dawidb1/EngineeringProject/README.md

 This is my engineering work.
-Topic: A patient-specific treatment model for hyperthyroidism treatment More information in Polish language.
+Topic: A patient-specific treatment model for hyperthyroidism treatment.
+More information in Polish language.

 # Spersonalizowany model leczenia nadczynności tarczycy